mesosphere/tweeter/README.md

     dcos package install --yes zeppelin

-Add the role `slave_public` to the Zeppelin marathon app so that marathon launches it on the
+Add the role `slave_public` to the Zeppelin marathon app so that marathon launches it on the public slave.

 Navigate to Zeppelin at `http://<public_ip>:<marathon port>` and load the Spark Notebook from `spark-notebook.json`.
 Zeppelin is preconfigured to execute Spark jobs on the DCOS cluster, so there is no further configuration or setup required.